Frazier Park in Kern County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 34° 49.199′ N, 118° 56.648′ W. Marker is in Frazier Park, California, in Kern County.
 Marker can be reached from Park Drive.
 Touch for map.
-Marker is located on the grounds of the Ridge Route Communities Historical Society Museum.
+Marker is located on the grounds of the Ridge Route Communities Historical Society Museum, open 12-5 Fri-Sun.
 Marker is at or near this postal address: 3515 Park Drive, Frazier Park CA 93225, United States of America.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Don Pedro Fages (approx. 4.6 miles away); Fort Tejon (approx. 4.6 miles away); Peter Lebec (approx. 4.7 miles away); Camel Trail Terminus The First and Only "Camel Brigade" of the United States Army (approx. 4.8 miles away); Lieutenant Edward Fitzgerald Beale (approx. 4.8 miles away); Peter Lebeck (approx. 4.8 miles away); The Camels of Fort Tejon (approx. 4.8 miles away).
+Don Pedro Fages (approx. 4.6 miles away); Peter Lebec (approx. 4.7 miles away); Fort Tejon (approx. 4.8 miles away); Camel Trail Terminus The First and Only "Camel Brigade" of the United States Army (approx. 4.8 miles away); Lieutenant Edward Fitzgerald Beale (approx. 4.8 miles away); Peter Lebeck (approx. 4.8 miles away); The Camels of Fort Tejon (approx. 4.8 miles away).

 Categories. • Roads & Vehicles •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on April 21, 2018.
 This page originally submitted on February 1, 2012, by Denise Boose of Tehachapi, California.
-This page has been viewed 784 times since then and 9 times this year.
-Photos: 1, 2, 3, 4. submitted on February 1, 2012, by Denise Boose of Tehachapi, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 826 times since then and 51 times this year.
+Last updated on April 17, 2018, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4. submitted on February 1, 2012, by Denise Boose of Tehachapi, California.
+5. submitted on April 16, 2018, by Craig Baker of Sylmar, California. • Bill Pfingsten was the editor who published this page.